How it works

 • 5 mapping platforms.
 Google Street View, Apple Maps Look Around, Bing Maps streetside, Here, Yandex.

 • 50+ data brokers.
-Spokeo, BeenVerified, WhitePages, Radaris, Intelius, plus the long tail of regional and specialty brokers.
+Spokeo, BeenVerified, WhitePages, Radaris, Intelius, plus the long tail.

 • Real estate aggregators.
-Zillow, Redfin, Realtor.com, plus 20+ smaller aggregators that scrape and republish listing photos.
+Zillow, Redfin, Realtor.com, plus 20+ smaller sites that republish listing photos.

 • Public records.
 County assessor, deed records, voter file, court records where applicable.

 • Marketing lists.
-DMAchoice consolidator, Catalog Choice, OptOutPrescreen, prescreened credit offer status.
+DMAchoice, Catalog Choice, OptOutPrescreen, prescreened credit offer status.

 We file.